 All attendances subsequent to the initial consultation in a course of attention involving the prescription and fitting of contact lenses are collectively regarded as a single service under Items 10921 to 10930, as appropriate.
 The date of service is deemed to be the date on which the contact lenses are delivered to the patient.
 In some cases, where the patient decides not to proceed with contact lenses, no Medicare fee is payable because the patient has not taken delivery of the lenses.
 In such instances, the patient may be charged a non-rebatable (private) fee for a 'part' service.
 Any visits related to the prescribing and fitting of lenses are regarded to be covered by the relevant item in the range 10921 to 10930.
 The bulk item includes those aftercare visits necessary to ensure the satisfactory performance of the lenses.
-This interpretation is unaltered by the frequency of aftercare visits associated with various lens types including extended wear lenses or that are not part of normal aftercare may be billed under other appropriate items (not Items 10921 to 10930).
+This interpretation is unaltered by the frequency of aftercare visits associated with various lens types including extended wear lenses.
+Consultations during the aftercare period that are unrelated to the prescription and fitting of contact lenses or that are not part of normal aftercare may be billed under other appropriate items (not Items 10921 to 10930).